StepheeGee/reading-notes/102/reading6.md

 #### Information Received from the User:

+Thanks to my TA Stephen - I now know the correct answer is - "input" or "data".

 The prompt() function.

 The information received from the user in JavaScript is typically obtained using the prompt() function, which displays a dialog box prompting the user to input text.
 The value entered by the user can then be stored in a variable for further use.